audioxide/data/data/posts/20200306-funnyfarm-iv.md

 ‘Pahldr?’ he said.

 ‘Of course,’ Gould purred, handing him a pen.
-Bas signed the napkin – the ink was blood red – and pushed it back into the centre of the table.
+Bas signed the napkin – the ink was blood red – and pushed it back to the centre of the table.

 ‘Well,’ Waltz said slowly, ‘fifty percent of nothing is still nothing.’